-New York State certification requires at least one year (6 credits) of college level study of a foreign language.
-Satisfaction of SBU's DEC Entry Skill 3/SBC LANG fulfills this requirement.
+Satisfaction of SBU's DEC Entry Skill 3/SBC LANG fulfills the foreign language requirement.

 I. Professional Portfolio

 The Professional Portfolio is presented and defended at the conclusion of student teaching.
 It includes many performance indicators of standards-based teaching competencies.